Abhisekh-kay/RealEstate-MERN/README.md

 # RealEstate-MERN
-Real Estate app using MERN and Tailwind CSS
+Real Estate app using MERN and Tailwind CSS.